Joe-Degs/net/README.md

 all methods declared on the Conn class which they should not have.
 I want to change this and create a more tailor made base class called `Listener` for stream oriented listeners to inherit from.
+- Socket clients opened with this package are blocking the socket on `read/recv` and i can't seem to find a way to make it them not block.
+This has been a problem since the beginning and it is literally driving me nuts now.
+The socket `read/write` uses the same methods on `io.BufferedRWPair` to perform reads and writes to the underlying socket.
+From the documentation of `io.BufferedRWPair`, calling read without arguments should read and return till EOF is encountered in which case it stops and returns an empty byte.
+But the `read`s are causing both sockets to block forever unless i do a close on the socket or i Ctrl+c on the client socket.This sh!t is frustrating.